 Together, the "Twin Cities" of Lewiston & Auburn have a population of nearly 60,000.
 They are split by the Androscoggin River and its Great Falls—and you can walk the Androscoggin River Walk between the two towns.
 The mile-long paved path stretches from a small park beside the Great Falls in Auburn to a pedestrian bridge that crosses the river to Simard-Payne Memorial Park in Lewiston.
 It's a popular spot from which to watch the Liberty Festival on July 4th and the Great Falls Balloon Festival in August.

-Maine’s only basilica towers over Lewiston’s downtown.
-The Basilica of Saints Peter and Paul is a must-see for its great rose window and architecture that was modeled after the cathedral at Chartres in France.
-Away from the downtown Thorncrag Nature Sanctuary is the city’s best spot for bird watching, walking or jogging on trails through forest and fields.
+You can see Maine’s only basilica in downtown Lewiston.
+The Basilica of Saints Peter and Paul has a rose window and architecture that were modeled after the cathedral at Chartres in France.
+At the Thorncrag Nature Sanctuary, you can go birdwatching, walking or jogging on trails through forests and fields.

-The city’s Festival Plaza beside the Androscoggin is home to a free summer concert series, and performances by the Auburn Community Band.
-The popular Auburn Winter Festival is held each January at Lost Valley ski area – the only city ski mountain in Maine.
+You can fish for bass or lake trout at Lake Auburn or discover minerals like feldspar and tourmaline at Mount Apatite Park.
+The city’s Festival Plaza beside the Androscoggin is home to a free summer concert series and performances by the Auburn Community Band.
+In January, you can attend the Auburn Winter Festival at Lost Valley ski area.